PeakIndicators/Getting-Started-On-Azure-ML/Documents/studio-designer.md

 If you have not already done so, please:

 * Create a Compute Cluster, the Designer won't work with a compute instance, it requires a compute cluster.
-More details can be seen in: [create and Remove a Compute Cluster](../Documents/Create-Compute-Cluster.md).
+More details can be seen in: [Create and Remove a Compute Cluster](../Documents/Create-Compute-Cluster.md).
 * Create a Datastore and a Dataset with the data you want to use.
 For more information see: [Create a Datastore using the web portal](../Documents/Work-With-Data-in-Azure-ML.md) and [Create Datasets using the web portal](../Documents/Work-With-Data-in-Azure-ML-Datasets.md).

 **Note**